quailyquaily/quaily-docs/docs/writer/payment-settings.md

 Click the settings icon button to enter the self-hosted payment settings page.

-### Step 1: Subscribe to Quail's External Payment Service
+### Step 1: Subscribe to Quaily's External Payment Service

 Click the subscribe button to go to the Stripe website and follow the instructions to complete the subscription.